ccingham/LDMS/README.md

 1. create_tables_DDL.sql.
 This creates two tables as specified in the requirement with primary key and foreign key constraints.
 2. insert_records_DML.sql.
 This populates the tables as specified in the requirement.
 Note this script does not include a commit.
-   User should execute a commit after the scrip has run succesfully (or rollback if not.
-See DBMS_OUTPUT from script.
+   User should execute a commit after the script has run succesfully

 3. The following scripts create proedures and functions.
 They can be run in any order.
    Comments in the scripts describe the parameters and results.